What is Interlibrary Loan and who can use it?

 - Staff – 15 requests

 - For loans, the transaction is active once the borrowing request has been made, then received by the borrowing library (us), checked out to the patron, returned from the patron and then returned to the lending library.

 - For articles, the transaction is active once the borrowing request has been made, then received by the borrowing library (us).

 - If you believe that you have under 15 active requests, but still are not able to place new Tipasa requests, please contact firstname.lastname@example.org.

 It's best to plan ahead.
 If you need a copy quickly, please submit a request as soon as possible and use the calendar in the ILL form to select a reasonable need by date.
 Copies usually arrive within 2-5 working days.

 How will I know when my requests arrive?

-- You will be notified either by e-mail.
+- You will be notified by email.